 - 2.1.
-This report presents corporate performance data relating to Quarter 2 (July to September 2024), including planned actions to maintain and improve performance (Appendix 1). - 2.2.
-The performance measures reflect the administration's ambitions as articulated in the Corporate Plan, Ambitious for Hounslow (agreed by Borough Council in September 2022) and the organisation's focus for the financial year. - 2.3.
-The suite of measures includes four new indicators in response to the requirements of the Regulator of Social Housing (these are highlighted in Appendix 1).
+This report presents corporate performance data relating to Quarter 4 (January to March 2025), including planned actions to maintain and improve performance (Appendix 1). - 2.2.
+The performance measures reflect the administration's ambitions as articulated in the Corporate Plan, Ambitious for Hounslow (agreed by Borough Council in September 2022) and the organisation's focus for the financial year.